kmesh-net/kmesh/docs/proposal/AI-gateway.md

 Currently AI traffic management is mainly focused on the north-south direction, that is, the traffic entering from the Gateway.
 For general north-south traffic management functions, the open source community has already provided good support and provided multiple implementations, such as Istio Ingress Gateway, Envoy Gateway, and so on.

 Kmesh can now be seamlessly integrated  with these Gateways.
 Obviously, the work of implementing a new Gateway from scratch is huge, and the implementation of most common functions will be a repetitive work.
 In addition, most Gateways are implemented based on Envoy, which is famous for its powerful extensibility.
-Therefor, we decided to implement Kmesh's AI capabitlity in the form of extensions plugins, which can not only reuse the community's existing capabilities, but also bring incremental benefits.
+Therefore, we decided to implement Kmesh's AI capabitlity in the form of extensions plugins, which can not only reuse the community's existing capabilities, but also bring incremental benefits.

 #### Goals